 SUMMARY 2026

-The evolution of higher plants is an autoregulatory process.
+The evolution of higher plants is plausibly an autoregulatory emergent process based on quantum mechanics.

-Furthermore, Quantum Biology increasingly governs the outcome of evolutionary processes, as it co-activates short tandem repeats at splicing sites and even at crossover events.
-We will focus more on this topic during the just beginning year 2026.
+Quantum Biology increasingly governs the outcome of evolutionary processes, as it co-activates short tandem repeats at splicing sites and even at crossover events.
+We will focus more on this topic during the rest of 2026.
 Especially the hidden heritage of some R2R2MYB factors, a class of plant transcription factors that regulate gene expression.

 In recent years, Diplacus and other genera have been the focus of several genomic studies.
 A striking revelation from these studies is the close similarity observed among the anthocyanin-related MYB factors in their genomes.
 MYB factors can exist in two states: upregulated and downregulated.
 When MYB factors are upregulated, petals typically exhibit anthocyanin coloration; conversely, when they are downregulated, anthocyanin is absent.
 This indicates some diversity among these states.

 Is there a specific instance that defines flower color?
 Yes, there is.
 Interestingly, the primary functional differences are found not in the protein-coding genes (exons) but in the non-coding regions (introns).
-These introns contain functional elements, known as STRS, which may act as coactivators for the MYB factors.
+These introns contain functional elements known as STRS that may act as coactivators for MYB factors.

 More details can be seen in the IGV (Integrative Genome Viewer) for those MYBs.
-The STRs may vary in length, but more haplotypes could often be found than just two, indicating that somatic genetic changes have occurred.
+The STRs may vary in length, but more than two haplotypes are often found, indicating that somatic genetic changes have occurred.

 Conclusions: